 Thys had a great lunch recommendation – Markintiny in Silom.
 From the outside, it looks quite nondescript and like the sort of place you might not look twice at, but the food was utterly delicious.
 We ordered up a mini smorgasbord of Thai dishes (all veg).

 Next it was time for a dose of culture.
-We headed over to what are probably Bangkok’s top attractions, the Grand Palace (which I have written about before) and Wat Pho, the ‘Temple of the Reclining Buddha’.
+We headed over to what are probably Bangkok’s top attractions, the Grand Palace and Wat Pho, the ‘Temple of the Reclining Buddha’.
 I can’t recommend enough that you check them out at least once when you are in the city.

 The impressive pagodas reach up several meters into the air and are painstakingly adorned with intricate details, meaning they look just as impressive up close as they do from afar.